ICGC-TCGA-PanCancer/pancancer_tabix_server/README.md

 ## Users - running the container

-1. Copy or link all tabix data from [AWS](https://s3.amazonaws.com/pan-cancer-data/workflow-data/SangerPancancerCgpCnIndelSnvStr/tabix_data/data/unmatched/) into the datastore directory.
+1. Copy or link all tabix data from [AWS](https://s3.amazonaws.com/pan-cancer-data/workflow-data/SangerPancancerCgpCnIndelSnvStr/tabix_data/data/unmatched/) into the datastore directory. **You will need at least 300GB of available storage for this to work**.
 These files are confidential and cannot be freely shared:

         sudo mkdir -p /media/large_volume/tabix/data
         sudo chmod 777 -R /media/large_volume